endangereddataweek/endangereddataweek.org/_events/2017-04-19-libraries+-network-webinar.md

 layout: post
 date: "2017-04-19"
 time: "2:00:00 PM"
+excerpt: >
-excerpt: "Please plan to join us for an update on the latest activities and lessons learned across our network.
-Trying to keep up with the current ..."
+  Please plan to join us for an update on the latest activities and lessons learned across our network.
+Trying to keep up with the current ...
 location_city: "DataRefuge + ARL"
 location_physical: "online - please register"
 title: "Libraries+ Network webinar"